Metior21/Metior21/README.md

 </p>
 - 🔭 I’m currently working on building skills as Data Analyst.<br>
 - 🌱 I’m currently learning to code on Python.  <br>
-- ⚡ I’m currently pursuing Data Science.<br>
+- ⚡ I’m also pursuing Data Science.<br>
 - 💬 I enjoy doing Automation(Selenium), use Pandas library, create a dashboard from end to end using python only (Dash, Plotly, sqlite3). <br>
 - 😄 I like doing challenge questions on boot.dev and rank high on leaderboards, also looking into solving more questions on leetcode.<br>
 <!--